wtbui/Aeroquest/README.md

 # Aeroquest <img width="100" alt="Capture" src="https://github.com/arocketguy/VSPAERO-QUEST/assets/25555091/141b9135-41f0-47ad-8de1-eb766afe43ea">

 The typical aerodynamic analysis process involves calculating the lift, drag, and moments over the flight regime and passing this data to the vehicle analysis team.
 Our goal for this project was to enhance the reliability of aerospace CFD simulations and optimize early-stage aircraft design.
 We worked with two softwares: VSPAERO, a fast aerodynamic solver, and QUEST, uncertainty quantification code.
-Our work automates the preprocessing of aircraft uncertainty source data, computes aerodynamic forces on models, and generates an aerodynamic database of uncertainty quantification and error estimation for analysis, that can then be propagated down stream in the vehicle design process.
+Our work automates the preprocessing of aircraft uncertainty source data, computes aerodynamic forces on models, and generates an aerodynamic database of uncertainty quantification and error estimation for analysis, that can then be propagated downstream in the vehicle design process.

 <b>Aeroquest handles:</b>
   * File IO parsing between VSPAERO/QUEST​